 Shredded Cheddar: I grate my own but store-bought shredded sharp cheddar is perfect.

 Milk/Heavy Cream: The recipe contains ½ cup milk and ½ cup heavy cream.
-I usually have those one hand, but have also used 1 cup of half and half.
+I usually have those on hand but have also used 1 cup of half and half.

 Chopped Spinach: If using fresh spinach, don’t pack the cups when measuring.
 Remove stems and chop to your desired texture.
 For frozen, thaw in a mesh sieve, chop and squeeze out excess moisture.

 *Variation Tip – You can actually use any vegetables, meat, or cheeses you like in the recipe.
 Examples include bacon, sausage, ham, onions, bell peppers.
 What I love about quiche is using up the leftover bits of veggies from the fridge!

 How To Make Quiche